-The programme is currently working with 9 partners within Buckinghamshire to reach at least 400 people over the next two and a half years.
-The programme aims to support people who are considered to be furthest from work due to multiple barriers and complex needs, with the aim to move them closer to learning or work.
+The programme is currently working with nine partners within Buckinghamshire to support at least 400 people over the next two and a half years to move them closer to learning or work.

 The project has a particular focus on:

 - people who are long-term unemployed and from workless households and families

 - people aged over-50 who are long-term unemployed or have been made redundant

 - people with learning difficulties,disabilities or long-term physical or mental health issues

 - disengaged NEET (Not in Education, Employment or Training) young people and those at risk of becoming NEET, aged 15-25

 In conjunction with the 10 partners, the key elements will include: